 His years of experience inform his financial knowledge in areas including asset-based lending, real estate lending, secured financing to government contractors, and lending to high-tech companies.
 Additionally, he wields an extensive understanding of lending to high-net-worth individuals and lending to purchasers of commercial paper, franchisees, and health care providers.

-Richard has worked with students from WCL since graduating from WCL in 1983.
-Starting in 2013, Richard has coached teams representing WCL’s Transactional Law Society to national and international championships in several national and international negotiation competitions.
-Richard has been an adjunct instructor at WCL since 2016.
+Pollack has worked with students from the Washington College of Law (WCL) since graduating from the institution himself in 1983.
+Since 2013, he has coached teams representing WCL’s Transactional Law Society to national and international championships in numerous negotiation competitions.
+In 2016, he became an adjunct instructor at WCL, where he continues to educate today.